Latest News from the Underworld

 046

-Heat and happenstance
+Heat and Happenstance

 Slings and arrows, he says, of monstrous potential.
 Not sure, I reply.
 He pauses.
 Miserable chance!
 I shake my head.
 Fragile twist of fate?
 I take some twigs from the basket and place them carefully in the grate, the tongues of flame surging and reaching for my hands.
 Infelicity, he murmurs to himself.
 Look at him there, hunched over that writing desk, his fingers covered in ink, as all through the citadel, the fires are burning, in every stable and scullery, dining hall and prison cell, laundry room and library.
 He takes up his quill again.
 Outrageous fortune, he writes.